-Condition Action Negative reading value: The pump coupling half (X) is lower than the driver coupling half (Y).
-Remove shims of a thickness equal to half of the indicator reading value under each driver foot.
-Positive reading value: The pump coupling half (X) is higher than the driver coupling half (Y).
+Condition Action Remove shims of a thickness equal to half of the indicator reading value under each driver foot.
 Add shims of a thickness equal to half of the indicator reading value to each driver foot.

 You must use an equal amount of shims with each driver foot to prevent misalignment.
 Failure to do so can result in equipment damage or decreased performance.